klipspringerc/cs598-dl4h-project/README.md

 | GRU      | 0.7895  | 0.6530 |
 | SimpAttn | 0.7944  | 0.6478 |

-To evaluate a model using test data:
+To evaluate the content model using test data:

 ```python
 import torch